top of page

 WORK EXPERIENCE

-I am an LMSW in supervision for LCSW.
 While I was in my graduate program, I fulfilled the role as a mental health counselor in a residential facility for those experiencing suicidal ideation.
 After acquiring my Master’s degree, I began my work at Fred Finch Youth Center where I provided therapy to adolescents.
 I then transitioned to Children and Family Services and investigated suspected cases of child abuse and neglect.
 My previous role focused heavily on grief and loss counseling.
-I currently provide counseling for those who struggle with depression, anxiety, suicidal ideation, and life transitions.
+I currently provide counseling for those who struggle with depression, anxiety, sexual challenges, and life transitions as a Licensed Clinical Social Worker.

 EDUCATION AND TRAINING